Wigton, Queensland: Education

 There are no schools in Wigton.
 The nearest government primary schools are Proston State School in Proston to the south, Gayndah State School in Gayndah to the north, and Cloyna State School in Cloyna to the south-east.
 The nearest government secondary schools are Proston State School (to Year 10) and Burnett State College (to Year 12) in Gayndah.
-However, Gayndah may be too distant for students in the south-west of the locality to attend; the alternatives are distance educaiton and boarding school.
+However, Gayndah may be too distant for students in the south-west of the locality to attend; the alternatives are distance education and boarding school.